CU2018/C_U-Fish-Blender/README.md

 # C_U-Fish-Blender
 ## Introduction

-This repo contains all of the files for my individual Blender project designed for illustrating the pros and cons of ray tracing (with [Cycles Engine](https://www.cycles-renderer.org/)), as well as  strengths and weaknesses of rasterization (with [Eevee](https://docs.blender.org/manual/en/latest/render/eevee/index.html)) typically in food rendering.
+This repo contains all of the files for my Blender project led by Professor Barsky.
+It is designed for illustrating the pros and cons of ray tracing (with [Cycles Engine](https://www.cycles-renderer.org/)), as well as  strengths and weaknesses of rasterization (with [Eevee](https://docs.blender.org/manual/en/latest/render/eevee/index.html)) typically in food rendering.
 The main model in this project is a Chinese dish - grilled fish.
 The processes of modeling, sculpting, UV layout, texturing, lighting and rendering (images and animations) were all finished with **Blender**.
 Some of the sculpting (the fish) and texturing were assisted and finished in **ZBrush** (for sculpting) and **Substance Painter** (for texturing).